unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 ![USB Creator tool](../assets/Usbcreator.png)

 1. Obtain a new good quality USB flash device.
-This should be at least 2 GB and a max of 32GB (8GB or 16GB seem to be popular choices).
-USB 2.0 is fine and anecdotally has proved to be more reliable.
 2. Plug it into your Mac or PC computer and then run the Unraid USB Creator software.
-3. Select the version **Local Zip** then browse to the location of the backup that you created earlier to select the ZIP file.
+3. For the version, select **Local Zip**, then browse to the location of the backup that you created earlier to select the ZIP file.
 ![Select version](../assets/Selectversion.png)
 4. Next, make sure that you select your new USB Flash device for the destination, then select **Write** and your backup will be restored to the new USB flash device.
 5. Shutdown the server.
 Remove the original USB flash device and replace it with the new one you have just created.
 Power on the server.
 6. Once booted the array will not start and you will see the message: